ocaml/platform-blog/opam-2-0-beta.md

-With about a thousand patches since the last stable release, we took the time to gather feedback after [our last announcement](opam-2-0-preview) and implemented a couple additional, most-wanted features:
+With about a thousand patches since the last stable release, we took the time to gather feedback after [our last announcement](opam-2-0-preview) and implemented a couple of additional, most-wanted features:

-- An `opam build` command, that, from the root of a source tree containing one or more package definitions, can automatically handle initialisation and building of the sources in a local switch.
+- An `opam build` command that, from the root of a source tree containing one or more package definitions, can automatically handle initialisation and building of the sources in a local switch.
 - Support for